 Ron was born on the first of March, 1980.
 And Ron’s name already commemorates Uncle Billius who saw the Grim.
 I suspect that Gideon and Fabian Prewett were killed fairly soon after that, and if Ginny had been another son, as her parents, who with their track record, had every reason to expect, her name would almost certainly have been either Gideon or Fabian.
 At a guess, Gideon seems the top contender.

-Not that it actually matters to anything that’s actually in the story, of course.
+Not that this actually matters to anything that’s actually in the story, of course.

 Which brings me to some of my own “Theories that Didn’t Make It”.

-This and the following essays in the sidebar are included just for entertainment value, since they are clearly no place that Rowling ever intended to go.
-But I was rather pleased with some of them at the time, and was sorry to see them go.
-The examples in this essay are a bit less developed than the ones that I’ve since spun off into essays of their own.
-And, in fact I’d already abandoned all of these before Rowling bothered to shoot them out of the air.
+All of the essays in this collection are included primarily for entertainment value, since they are clearly no place that Rowling ever intended to go.
+But I was rather pleased with some of them at the time, and was sorry to see them closed down.
+The examples in this particular essay are a bit less developed than the ones that I’ve since spun off into essays of their own.
+And, in fact I’d already abandoned all of these here even before Rowling bothered to shoot them out of the air.

 The first is a digression and is pretty feeble.
 It has to do with the apparent overriding need that the whole story arc seemed to have for Harry to hate Professor Snape.
 From every angle you look it seems to be grossly in excess of the requirements of dramatic storytelling.
 The theory itself was never actually exploded, but I’d gone off it.